19th Century Shop Display Polychrome Man of the Sea

 PICTURES:

-Please note that only the item listed in the title are the item/items for sale, any other
+Please note that only the item listed in the title are the item/items for sale, any other items shown in the picture's are just for display purposes and to dress the photograph.

 Please refer to pictures for the condition.